History of Czech civilian firearms possession: Nazi gun ban

+Order of the Supreme Commander of the German Army issuing curfew, banning protests and ordering surrender of firearms.

-Listing of Czechs executed on 21 October 1944 by German occupation authorities for distributing anti-Nazi propaganda, forming organizations, and possessing firearms.
+Listing of Czechs executed for distributing anti-Nazi propaganda, forming organizations, and possessing firearms on 21 October 1944.

+The very first act of law of the German occupation authorities banned firearms.

-Germany, Poland and Hungary seized Czech borderland following the Munich agreement with UK, France and Italy, in October 1938, immediately putting into force their own restrictive gun laws within the occupied territory.
+Germany, Poland and Hungary seized Czech borderland following the Munich Agreement with UK, France and Italy, in October 1938, immediately putting into force their own restrictive gun laws within the occupied territory.

 On 15 March 1939, Germany invaded the remainder of the Czech Lands.
-On the very first day, Chief Commander of German forces ordered surrender of all firearms present within the occupied territory.
-This pertained not only to civilian-owned firearms, but also to those held by the police force.
+On the very first day, Chief Commander of German forces ordered surrender of all "firearms (including ammunition), explosives, and also all radio transmitters that are not state property".
 In August 1939, this order was replaced by Regulation of Reich Protector No. 20/39.
 The regulation again ordered the surrender of all firearms and introduced personal responsibility of land plot owners for all firearms that would be found within their property.
 Reich and Protectorate officials (including police) and SS Members were exempt from the gun ban.
 Licensed hunters could own up to 5 hunting guns and up to 50 pieces of ammunition.
 Long rimfire rifles, sport pistols up to 6 mm calibre, air rifles and museum guns were allowed, however they needed to be registered.
 Simple failure to surrender a firearm carried up to 5 years imprisonment, while hiding of cache of firearms carried the death penalty.
 Offenders were tried in front of German courts.

 Another Regulation of October 1939 ordered surrender of all books on firearms and explosives, as well as all air rifles "that look like military rifles", which was obviously aimed at vz.35 training air rifle that had appearance of vz.24 Czechoslovak main battle rifle.

 From May 1940 onwards, illegal possession of a firearm was punishable by death.